csharrison/csharrison.github.io/_posts/2024-08-05-distributed-noise.markdown

 \end{align*}
 $$

-The log ratio of the infinite sums will interpolate between these two extreme points.
+The log ratio of the infinite sums will interpolate between these two extreme points[^int].
 So the privacy loss is maximized at $k=\Delta$.

 Note: This bound is tight for $\beta \le 1$, and it matches numerical bounds exactly.